Brightspot CMS User Guide

 • modify—Modify the incoming query string.

-8. Toggle on Transfer Matched Segments to have all any path and query string after the incoming URL to appear after the destination URL.
+8. Toggle on Transfer Matched Segments to have any path and query string after the incoming URL to appear after the destination URL.

 9. In the Sites widget, from the Owner list, select the site to which this wildcard redirect applies.